 Overseas, Dublin Business School's facilities in Dublin, Ireland, are located in five buildings, aggregating approximately 74,000 square feet of space, which are rented under leases expiring between 2024 and 2029.
 Kaplan Publishing has an office and distribution warehouse in Wokingham, Berkshire, U.K., of 27,000 square feet, under a lease expiring in 2027.
-Kaplan Financial's largest leaseholds are office and instructional spaces in London, U.K., of 33,000 square feet expiring in 2033, and 50,200 square feet, comprising two leases, obtained in January 2015 and expiring in 2030; office and instructional space in Birmingham, U.K., of 19,220 square feet, expiring in 2027; two locations in Manchester, U.K. comprising an office for central support services of 12,606 square feet, expiring in 2022; office and instructional space of 15,900 square feet, comprising four separate leases and expiring between 2021 and 2022; and office and instructional space in Hong Kong of 35,781 square feet, comprising two leases expiring in 2022.
+Kaplan Financial's largest leaseholds are office and instructional spaces in London, U.K., of 33,000 square feet expiring in 2033, and 50,200 square feet, comprising two leases, obtained in January 2015 and expiring in 2030; office and instructional space in Birmingham, U.K., of 19,220 square feet, expiring in 2027; two locations in Manchester, U.K. comprising an office for central support services of 12,606 square feet, expiring in 2027, and office and instructional space of 15,900 square feet, comprising four separate leases, expiring in 2022; office and instructional space in Singapore, of 140,000 square feet, comprising three separate leases and expiring between 2021 and 2022; and office and instructional space in Hong Kong of 35,781 square feet, comprising two leases expiring in 2022.